• Skip to primary navigation

 Freshly baked rustic bread surrounded by baking paper in a Dutch oven.

-The miracle of No-Knead Overnight Bread is its simplicity to make.
-But the magic of it is that it produces a crispy, crackly golden crust and a tender chewy crumb (like sourdough bread) every single time!
+The miracle of No-Knead Bread is its simplicity to make (great beginner recipe!).
+But the magic of it is that it produces a crispy, crackly golden crust and a soft tender crumb every single time!
 There's nothing better than a thick warm slice slathered in butter.
-TRUST ME!
+Is there?

 Author : Tracy Halasz